If you’ve asked yourself how you’ll save for retirement while also financially helping your kids and parents, you’re not

 About 30% of this group had saved nothing for retirement.
 This is one explanation of why the sandwich generation is being called on to help their parents more than in years past.

 With longer life expectancies and increasing medical costs in retirement, your parents may be spending more than they ever expected too.
-And if they live a long distance from you, increased travel costs may increase your expenses each year; more reasons you might not save for retirement as much as you’d like.
+And if they live a long distance from you, additional travel costs may increase your expenses each year — more reasons you might not save for retirement as much as you’d like.

 Your decisions may have gotten in the way of saving for retirement too.
 Have you fallen into the trap of lifestyle inflation?